Data Processing Addendum

 iv.
 Under Annex I(C): Where the transfer is subject exclusively to the FADP, the supervisory authority is the Swiss Federal Data Protection and Information Commissioner.
 Where the transfer is subject to both the FADP and the GDPR, the supervisory authority is the Swiss Federal Data Protection and Information Commissioner insofar as the transfer is governed by the FADP, and the supervisory authority is as set forth in the 2021 Standard Contractual Clauses insofar as the transfer is governed by the GDPR.

-2. We shall maintain our membership in and comply with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks with respect to such School Data transferred under such Frameworks.
+3. We shall maintain our membership in and comply with the EU-U.S. and Swiss-U.S. Data Privacy Frameworks with respect to such School Data transferred under such Frameworks.

 Annexes I and II of the 2021 Standard Contractual Clauses